DANA is the national representative body for a network of advocacy organisations throughout Australia.

 DANA’s vision is of a nation that includes and values people with disabilities and respects human rights for all.

-DANA’s mission is to strengthen and support disability advocacy organisations across Australia.
+DANA’s purpose is to strengthen and support disability advocacy organisations across Australia.

 What we do to achieve this